alexk99/the_router/README.md

  * ip unnumbered
  * arp, proxy arp
  * icmp
- * pbr and multiple routing tables (work in progess)
+ * pbr and multiple routing tables
  * statefull and stateless firewall and various forms of NAT.
 This functionality is based on the improved version of <a href="https://github.com/rmind/npf">NetBSD packet filter</a>
  * link bonding